Aryetis/Obenkyobo/Readme.md

 ## Features ?

 Here's what available currently :
-- Hiragana/Katakana <-> Romanji customizable MCQ
+- Hiragana/Katakana/Vocabulary <-> Romanji customizable MCQ
-- Vocabulary sheet system (create your owns sheets, hide columns, hide cells, randomize content, change number of row per page, etc)
+- Vocabulary sheet system (create your owns sheets, read them, randomize them, hide columns/items, etc)
-- Weighted random / "learning state" for each Hiragana/Katakana to keep MCQ more entertaining (of course, progress is stored in between each session)
+- Learning Score (LS) System (Weighted random) for each Hiragana/Katakana to keep MCQ more entertaining
-- Quality of Life features such a; multiple fonts, font settings, screen options (Luminosity/Tint) support, physical buttons support, etc
+- Quality of Life features such as; multiple fonts, font settings, screen options (Luminosity/Tint) support, physical buttons support, fully customizable MCQ, etc
-- Wifi support (kind of)
+- Wifi support
+- Sleep support (sleep cover supported)

-Tested on :
+Tested and working on :
 - Libra h2o
 - Forma
-- Mini (might have minor scaling issues)
+- Mini (might have minor UI scaling issues)
 - Glo
 - Glo HD
-- More incoming, please report if it works for your model too
+- Please report if it works for your model too

 ## How to install ?

 Firstly, this application is designed to be compatible with most (except some new models) Kobo devices with a recent firmware (probably 4.6+).
 Do not try to install it for other ereader, it will not work !
 This application is provided "as is".
-Don't come to me if somehow your device catch on fire.
+Don't come to me if somehow your device catch on fire after installing this.

 Secondly, you'll need to install a "launcher" beforehand.
 Common options are :
 - <a href="https://github.com/pgaskin/NickelMenu">NickelMenu (NM)</a>, recommended option